AguaClara/Textbook/Filtration/EStaRS_Design.rst

 This is the center to center distance of the trunks.

 As described in the constraints above, the spacing of the branches must be small compared to the layer depth.
-In this case, small can be taken to be half the distance, so :math:`\Pi_{Spacing) = 0.5}`.
+In this case, small can be taken to be half the distance, so :math:`\Pi_{Spacing} = 0.5`.
 Thus:

 .. math::